automl/DeepCAVE/docs/converters/custom_converters.rst

    Inside this method, you have to provide a configspace, objectives, and meta data, as well as the trials, which have to be added to the newly created run object.

-4. **is_valid_run**: This method sould return True, if the given path belongs to a valid run.
-Valid means, that the given run directory contains all files that are necessary for further processing (e.g. a configspace.json).
+4. **is_valid_run**: This method should return True if the given path belongs to a valid run.
+Valid means that the given run directory contains all files that are necessary for further processing (e.g. a configspace.json).

 Step 5: Document your converter